 Broaden and extend your education

-You may like to try out a range of different subjects, for example, and pursue a mixture of interests, or you might prefer to take your electives on a single subject, perhaps using them to create a ‘minor' programme of related courses.
+You can use your electives to broaden and extend your education in a variety of ways.
+You may like to try out a range of different subjects and pursue diverse interests, or you might prefer to take your electives in a single subject area to fulfil the requirements for a ‘minor'.